wfingersoll/ITSC-4155-Team-12/README.md

 This site allows users to navigate through a vast array of films.
 These films are accomponied by relevant information, such as: actors, runtimes, critic scores, and what platforms one can find these films on.
 The site allows users to easily add films to a personal queue, and at the end of their session they can allow the site to randomly choose a film from their list.

-# Setup

-## Prerequisites
+# Prerequisites
     - NodeJS
-    - Make
     - Python
     - Pip
+    - Poetry
     - Virtualenv
+    - MongoDB

+# Operating System

+This project was designed to be run on Ubuntu systems

+# Running the Project

+The project is run in three components:
+    - The Flask Backend
+    - The Node Frontend
+    - MongoDB

+Because of this split, you will need three seperate command line instances to run the project

 ## Backend

-IT IS RECCOMENDED TO RUN VSCODE IN ADMINISTRATOR MODE IF YOU ARE ON WINDOWS

-The current project setup requires the use of a unix system, I highly recommend using the Windows Subsytem for Linux (WSL2: https://learn.microsoft.com/en-us/windows/wsl/install) if you want to use this project on Windows!
-If you are using Windows then the current iteration of Makefile will not work correctly.

-### Project Setup

-This project requires the preinstallation of Make, Pip, and Virtualenv.

-To setup, simply run the command: `make init` while in the backend directory.

-To test the project, simply run the command: `make test` while in the backend directory.
+To start the backend, make sure that poetry is installed.
+To install poetry, you can simply run the command: `pip install poetry`

+Once poetry is installed, make sure you are in the "/backend" directory and run the command: `poetry install --sync` to install dependencies

-If additional dependencies are needed, they can be added using the command: `poetry add [DEPENDENCY NAME]`
+After all dependencies are installed, the server can be started with the command: `poetry run flask run`

 ## Frontend

-Make sure that npm is installed before continuing.

-To get started, React can be installed with the command: `npm install react`

-After react is installed, navigate to the frontend directory and run the command: `npm start` to start the server.
+To start the frontend, make sure node is installed, then navigate to the "/frontend" directory and run the command: `npm start`

-For more information, check the readme in the frontend directory.

-# TO RUN PROJECT

-You must run flask app and react app seperately.

-for flask, make sure you are in the backend directory and run `poetry run flask run`

-for react, make sure you are in the frontend directory and run `npm start`

-# API

-Currently the only api endpoint is "/search-prod-info?query={query}"
+## MongoDB

+To start the database, make sure MongoDB is installed first.

+After it is installed and a data path is set, run the command: `sudo mongod --dbpath [YOUR_DATA_PATH]`

+### NOTE FOR WSL USERS

+This installation can be painful on Ubuntu 22.04 LTS as this project was designed in.

+A good installation process can be found here: https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-database

+After MongoDB is installed, it can be started with `sudo mongod --dbpath ~/data/db`

 ## Architecture
 ## Cosine Similarity